dhimantj/ML-Projects/README.md

 This Repository is a part of my online Data Science Portfolio.

 It is mainly Machine Learning Projects using Python -- Supervised, Semi-Supervised and Unsupervised Learning -- TensorFlow and Keras still in early Phase!
-Here are the current projects
+Here are the current projects.
+I am making use of various text books see link below and using them as part of learning process some of the code I used are from the book  and it contains my interpretation as well and summaries from these authors.

 Current and most active Projects!